airbus-seclab/android_emuroot/Howto.md

 uid=0(root) gid=0(root) groups=0(root),1004(input),1007(log),1011(adb),1015(sdcard_rw),1028(sdcard_r),3001(net_bt_admin),3002(net_bt),3003(inet),3006(net_bw_stats),3009(readproc),3011(uhid) context=u:r:shell:s0

 ```
-Single mode is not a persistent technique, so each time you exit the emulator you have to execute again android_emuroot.
+Single mode is not a persistent technique, so each time you exit the shell you rooted, you have to execute again Android_Emuroot.
-As you can guess, launching multiple times android_emuroot may not work because of the incoherence of the emulator memory.
+As you can guess, launching multiple times Android_Emuroot may not work because of the incoherence of the emulator memory.
 To resolve that, simply reboot the emulator in a cold boot mode.

 # Adbd mode
-For adbd mode, instead of patching a given process it's adbd process task_struct that is modified.
+For adbd mode, instead of patching a given process the adbd process task_struct itself that is modified.
-For that, it is not required to specify a process name as an argument to android_emuroot.
+For that, it is not required to specify a process name as an argument to Android_Emuroot.
 Even though, the same technique as for single mode is used here.
 All the following steps are automated by the script:
 * Creating a symbolic link to /bin/sh with a MAGICNAME
 * Launching the shell
 * Searching MAGICNAME task_struct in emulator kernel memory